Understanding Multistationarity of Fully Open Reaction Networks: Approaches to detecting multistationarity

 \subsection{Inheritance of multistationarity via network extension operators}

-Another approach that attracted attention of CRN theory researchers is to find under which conditions one can conclude properties of a CRN based on a smaller part of the network.
+Another approach that attracted the attention of CRN theory researchers is to find under which conditions one can conclude properties of a CRN based on a smaller part of the network, i.e. when the larger network \emph{inherits} the property from the smaller.
 Since the computations for the smaller networks take less time, this can save a lot of computational effort.
-Some of these works involve removing reactions or removing species, or both, or partitioning these sets to smaller sets.
-For such works see \cite{Banaji-2018,Banaji-Boros-Hofbauer-2023,Banaji-Pantea-2018,Feliu-Wiuf-2013,Sadeghimanesh-Feliu-2019}.
+Some of these works involve removing reactions or removing species, or both, or partitioning these sets to smaller sets, see \cite{Banaji-2018,Banaji-Boros-Hofbauer-2023,Banaji-Pantea-2018,Feliu-Wiuf-2013,Sadeghimanesh-Feliu-2019,Banaji_2023}.

 \begin{definition} Let $\cN=(\cS,\cC,\cR)$ be a network, $S\subset\cS$ and $R\subset\cR$.
 Then perform the following steps in the order given. \begin{enumerate} \item Remove from $\cR$ any reactions not in $R$. \item Remove from $\cS$ any species not in $S$. \item Change the stoichiometric coefficients of the species that do not belong to $S$ in all complexes to 0 and update $\cC$ and $\cR$ accordingly.
 These are sets, so we do not keep duplicates. \item Remove any reaction $y \ce{->} y$ from $\cR$. \item Remove any complex that is not involved in any reaction from $\cC$. \item Remove any species that is not involved in any complex from $\cS$. \end{enumerate} The updated sets $\cS$, $\cC$ and $\cR$ define a new network that we denote by $\cN|_{S,R}$ and call the \emph{embedded subnetwork} of $\cN$ induced by $S$ and $R$, (alternatively it can be called the embedded subnetwork of $\cN$ after removal of $\cS-S$ and $\cR-R$ from $\cN$).
 The network $\cN$ is called an \emph{extension} of $\cN|_{S,R}$. \end{definition}